chroniceel93/DataVisualization/README.md

 Once this is set up, you can debug the flask app by going into the debug view, selecting `Run and Debug`, and then from the dropdown menu, selecting `Flask`.

-Enter the name of the initial executable, currently `simpleflask.py`, and it will spin up a flask instance.
+Enter the name of the initial executable, currently `app`, and it will spin up a flask instance.

 Code will automatically forward port 5000 through ssh, so you can access the debug server using localhost on your native system.